 The Stream Quality Index offers a solution for watershed managers seeking to synthesize large amounts of physical, chemical, and biological data about stream health.
 Using the SQI, users can both recognize large-scale patterns in data from multiple indicators, and improve how the data are communicated to high-level, non-technical environmental managers.
 This need is particularly pressing in regions like southern California, where large-scale landscape alteration and competing demands for water usage require managers to prioritize limited resources and management actions.
 As shown by the application of the SQI to stream data from the southern California, this tool could be used to prioritize sites for management activities on a large scale.
 Conversely, the SQI can be used as a valuable communication tool to highlight areas where biological objectives are not being met, which could provide a context for identifying specific stressors in a more rigorous framework (see supplemental material, Figure S1).

 While the simplest way to synthesize indicators would be to treat them equivalently and simply “average” the results, this approach would mask the types of information provided by each, and ultimately could not characterize situations where these indicators disagreed – a common situation in the SMC data set.
-Dobbie and Clifford [34] evaluated sources of uncertainty for an integrative index of estuarine health that was based on averaging separate water quality components across different spatial units.
+Dobbie and Clifford [36] evaluated sources of uncertainty for an integrative index of estuarine health that was based on averaging separate water quality components across different spatial units.
 By their own admission, averaging indicators raised concerns about the consistency and validity of interpretation and their results showed that the composite index was indeed sensitive to the parameters for averaging.
-Accordingly, to properly capture relationships among indicators of stream quality in a way that is consistent with conceptual modeling of a healthy stream ecosystem, it was crucial to develop an index that accurately reflected biology’s role as a direct measure of condition, and that reflects physical and chemical indicators as measures of stress.
+This is particularly relevant when biology and stressors provide different or unexpected information about stream condition.
 In other words, a finding of good water chemistry should not obscure or distort an indication of poor biology, and vice versa.

+To properly capture relationships among indicators of stream quality in a way that is consistent with conceptual modeling of a healthy stream ecosystem, it was crucial to develop an index that accurately reflected biology’s role as a direct measure of condition, and that reflects physical and chemical indicators as measures of stress.
+These relationships were captured using the stressor-response model that reflected an empirical and ecological relationship between biology and stressors.
+Empirically, we quantified the likelihood of different sites having altered biology across stressor gradients.
+Ecologically, stream biota have documented and mechanistic responses to the in-stream or riparian stressors included in the SQI [2,19,25,26].
+These linkages were reflected in the separate categorical components of the SQI; altered biology was more often associated with high stressors.
+Detailed outputs provided additional information about ecological relationships.
+For example, some sites were altered for the ASCI and had high water chemistry stressors, whereas other sites were altered for the CSCI and had high physical habitat stressors.
+This reflects a potential difference in the sensitivity of algae to water chemistry and macroinvertebrates to physical habitat, highlighting the utility of using different assemblages to assess condition.